Getting Your Tagline Right: Why it Matters

 - Don’t try to be clever or catchy.
 Instead of trying to impress, go for clear, simple words that make it easy for the audience to immediately understand the message.

 - The shorter the better!
 A tagline should be between 3 and 7 words.
-(8 only if you absolutely have to!).
+(8 is not a crime!).
 Remember the wise words of Francois Fenelon: “The more you say, the less people remember.”

 - Avoid vagueness.
 That means avoid a general slogan-type tagline, such as this one from a Health Coach: Enrich your life, health and well-being.
 (How do I know what this person offers: fitness classes, dietary advice, mindfulness courses, etc.?)
 Or this one from a graphic designer: Helping you run a successful business.
 (There are many skills needed to run a successful business, e.g. financial planning, marketing strategies to technical organisation, etc.)